nedbat/cog/docs/module.rst

 **cog.firstLineNum**
-    An attribute, the line number of the first line of Python code in the generator.
-This can be used to distinguish between two generators in the same input file, if needed.
+    An attribute, the line number of the first line of Python code in the current chunk.
+This can be used to distinguish between two chunks in the same input file, if needed.

 **cog.previous**
-    An attribute, the text output of the previous run of this generator.
+    An attribute, the text output of the previous run of this Python code.
     This can be used for whatever purpose you like, including outputting again with **cog.out**.